 I need help with my research!

 HSP welcomes researchers to its library at 1300 Locust Street.
 However, we also realize that not everyone can come and do research themselves.
 Don’t worry; we have a couple of options.
 If you have a quick question (such as: Do you have the records for Mt.
 Moriah Cemetery?), e-mail us at ReadyReference@hsp.org or call our Reference Line (215-732-6200 ext.
 209).
 If your question is a bit more involved (such as: Is my Aunt Edna buried in Mt.
-Moriah Cemetery?), try our Research-by-Mail service on our website or email ResearchByMail@hsp.org.
-This is a fee-based service where one of our professional librarians will research your question.
-People generally just need one hour of research to get started (a second hour is available at a reduced rate if needed).
+Moriah Cemetery?), try our Research-by-Mail service.
+For a pre-paid fee, a skilled staff researcher at HSP will work on your research topic and search through our extensive archive.
+While we cannot guarantee results, we will make every effort to help you by documenting all sources consulted during our research.
 HSP members receive a discount on these research services.

 Is everything in the collections searchable online?

 The short answer is no. HSP has over 21 million items in its collections.
-Only a small fraction of the material is scanned and searchable.
+Only a small fraction of the material is digitized and searchable.

-- Items which are scanned (mostly graphic material) can be searched on our Digital Library.
+- Items which are digitized (mostly graphic material) can be searched and browsed in our Digital Library.

-- To search our online catalogue of archival collections, books, pamphlets, and serials, use Discover.
-Results from this type of search will let you know if an item is in our collections.
-You will still need to come to HSP (or contact HSP staff) to use any of them.
+- Discover, our online catalog, includes information about HSP’s print materials, manuscript collections, maps, microfilm, and more.
+Check this catalog to see if an item is in our collections; you will still need to come to HSP (or contact HSP staff) to use the materials.

 Can I request items prior to visiting HSP?